bandang0/astro_reduce/README.md

 >The FITS files for these images are found in the `tmp/` folder after reduction, with the extension `_aux.fits` (for _auxiliary_).

 ### Realignment and reduction
 Finally, for each series of same exposure and filter for each object, the auxiliary files are realigned through optimization of their __mutual cross-correlations__, and then their pixel-wise __median__ image is calculated.
 Using the median rather than the mean allows to efficiently remove hot pixels.
+This will be all the more effective as dithering has been used in acquiring the images of a series.

 >These are the final reduced images and can be found in the `reduced/` folder after reduction.